invokemedia/wordpress-starter/README.md

 WordPress Starter
 =================

-> A submodule installation of WordPress including the WordPress testing suite
+> A submodule installation of WordPress including the WordPress testing suite, linting, formatting, and wp-cli

 ## Cloning